-SPD DFES forecasts use the ESO's 2019 FES as a starting point, refined with sophisticated bottom-up granular and spatially disaggregated assessments to incorporate the 2045 Net Zero legislated target.
+SPD DFFS forecasts use the FSO's 2019 FFS

+as a starting point, refined with sophisticated assessments to incorporate regional factors and the 2045 Net Zero legislated target.
+These forecasts have been tested with stakeholders and updated accordingly.
 This approach creates regional and local forecasts for demand and generation connected to the SP Distribution network out to 2050.